 Another strategy to reduce inheritance tax is to establish a trust.
 Trusts can be used to hold and manage assets, and when structured correctly, can help minimize inheritance tax.
 This is because the assets in the trust are not considered part of the estate and therefore not subject to inheritance tax.
 Again, it is essential to seek professional advice to ensure a trust is the right option for your circumstances and to properly structure it for maximum tax benefits.

 Lastly, it is crucial to regularly review and update your estate planning strategy.
 Tax laws and regulations can change, and it is essential to stay up-to-date to ensure that your plan is still effective in minimizing inheritance tax.
-Seeking professional advice from an or an estate planning lawyer can help ensure your strategy is optimized and tailored to your needs.
+Seeking professional advice from an accountant or an estate planning lawyer can help ensure your strategy is optimized and tailored to your needs.

 In summary, minimizing inheritance tax is crucial for those looking to pass down assets to future generations.
 Using accrual basis accounting, considering gifting and trust strategies, and regularly reviewing and updating your plan, are all effective ways to reduce tax liabilities and maximize profits.
 It is always best to seek professional advice and carefully plan your estate to ensure your wishes are carried out in the most tax-efficient manner.
 By utilizing these strategies, you can minimize the impact of inheritance tax and leave a lasting legacy for your loved ones.